In a word, yes. The vast majority of programme participants report significant benefits on a range of writing-related dimensions.

 Everyone joining the programme and making a new writing partner request completes a “baseline questionnaire” which gives us a snapshot of how new participants feel about their working and writing habits before being matched with a partner.
 At the end of every term we ask all programme participants to complete a questionnaire reporting on the term’s experiences and how helpful the different elements of the programme’s support have been.

 The results speak for themselves.
-Around 85% of participants who complete the follow-up questionnaire tend to meet for 1 or more meet-ups with their assigned partner, and around three quarters of those report meeting once a week or more.
+Around 85% of participants who complete the follow-up questionnaire tend to meet for 1 or more meet-ups with their assigned partner, and over 70% of those report meeting once a week or more.

-Over 85% of respondents so far have reported that having a writing partner has been quite, very, or extremely helpful in terms of getting more writing done, feeling better about how much writing they get done, adding structure to the week, and improving their ability to focus.
-These benefits continued to be observed during lockdown in the summer term of 2020.
+Over 85% of respondents so far have reported that having a writing partner has been quite, very, or extremely helpful in terms of getting more writing done, feeling better about how much writing they get done, improving social connectedness, adding structure to the week, and especially improving their ability to focus.
+These benefits have continued to be observed during the pandemic.
 Benefits have also been reported on many other dimensions; the full aggregate data so far are below (Table 1).

 The programme’s other forms of support (including weekly emails and writing tips, events, and 1-1 contact with the coordinator) are also reported to be valuable by a large majority of participants (Table 2).